SayBender/SEFEE/README.md

 SEFEE is a tensor decomposition based approach to predict storage errors.
 It is implemented in MATLAB R2019 and uses tensor_toolbox, poblano_toolbox and CMTF_toolbox libraries.
 Please cite us as well as the libraries below if you plan to use this in your publication:

 We downloaded these libraries locally at various dates between 2017 and 2019 and used the version at the time, so it is possible the developers changed things about these open-source libraries.
 We share the version we used, please find the specific versions from publisher's website.
-If for any reason your downloaded packages were not able to work with SEFEE, please contact SEFEE author at <placeholder>.
+If for any reason your downloaded packages were not able to work with SEFEE, please contact SEFEE main author at ayazdi@nevada.unr.edu or amirhessamyazdi@gmail.com.

 - You can find tensor_toolbox at: https://www.tensortoolbox.org/getting_started.html (We used version 2.6)
 - You can find CMTF_toolbox at: http://www.models.life.ku.dk/joda/CMTF_Toolbox (We used v1.1) CMTF toolbox is not an up-to-date toolbox, the publishers have not updated it since 2014.
 So we mostly base our experiments on tensor_toolbox (which don't use Side information) However, in pur paper we have done experiments with side information as well to show slight improvement over no side information.